Travel Fellowship in the History of the Academic Health Center & Health Sciences at the University of Minnesota, 2017-2018

 Application and Expectations: Applicants must submit a curriculum vitae, names and contact information of two referees, a brief proposal of no more than two pages, and a one-page proposed budget.
 The one- to two-page proposal should outline clearly the purpose of the research and its central questions, what records or materials will be used, any bigger project of which this research is a part, and the intended product(s) such as a dissertation, publications, or documentaries.
 Selection of fellows will be based on the decision of a multi-disciplinary committee.

-Fellowship recipients will be required to submit a short report on their research and asked to present their work in progress with interested faculty, staff, and students while visiting at the University.
+Fellowship recipients will be required to submit a short report on their research.
 Recipients are also required to supply the University Libraries with a copy of any publication resulting from research conducted as a result of the grant.

 Applications should be submitted via email.
 Be sure that your last name appears in the filename of each document.
 Send applications to: Dominique Tobbell, Program in the History of Medicine, University of Minnesota, email@example.com (612-626-5114).
 If you have any questions about the travel grant, please contact Dominique Tobbell.